 Which type of surgery is best to repair a hernia in the groin?

-A hernia in the groin can be repaired by open surgery or keyhole surgery, but is one type of surgery better than the other?
+Open surgery or keyhole surgery are both options to repair a hernia in the groin - but is one type of surgery better than the other?

 What is an inguinal hernia and does it need repairing?